+618 9242 4200

 Check in at your chosen airport for the flight to Los Angeles, via Sydney.
 Crossing the International Date Line, we arrive in Los Angeles on the same day.

 On arrival in Los Angeles we transfer to our hotel.

 08/11/2014 Los Angeles – Mexico City (B)

-Today is a full day at leisure in fabulous Los Angeles.
+This morning we will enjoy a half day sightseeing tour of the city with the afternoon at leisure in fabulous Los Angeles.
 Late this evening we transfer to the airport for our flight to Mexico City.